rsdc2/haskell-odt/README.md

 $ stack run
 ```

-## Example usage
+## Key functionality

+### Writing a new document to disk

+There are two main functions which can write a new `.odt` file to disk:

+- `writeNewODT`: Writes a new document to disk with all styling applied as _direct_ formatting.
+For example, applying bold formatting using this function would be equivalent to pressing the `B` button in LibreOffice Writer.
+- `writeNewODTWithStyles`: Writes a new document to disk with all styling applied via _styles_.
+Applying e.g. bold formatting using this function would be equivalent to using the `Strong Emphasis` style in LibreOffice Writer.

 ## Key concepts

 ## Acknowledgements

-The main inspiration for this project was the [HaTeX](https://gitlab.com/daniel-casanueva/haskell/HaTeX) project, which provides an interface in Haskell for composing and otherwise analysing LaTeX documents.
+The inspiration for modelling an `.odt` file as a monoid, and for using the `Writer` monad for document composition, came from the [HaTeX](https://gitlab.com/daniel-casanueva/haskell/HaTeX) project, which provides an interface in Haskell for composing and otherwise analysing LaTeX documents.

 ## Dependencies and licenses